schollz/_core/docs/content/blurbs/modes.md

 # Modes

+There are three modes that can be activated within the zeptocore:

 *Jump Mode* is the default mode you get when turning on the zeptocore and is also activated by pressing **A** + **B**.
 In this mode, the **1-16** keys allow users to navigate through audio slices, create loops, or retrigger audio samples for dynamic performance effects.

 *Mash Mode*, accessed by pressing **A** + **C**, transforms the **1-16** keys into toggles for activating or deactivating effects.
 This mode is perfect for creating additional complexity and textures in a sample.